uboslinux/ubos-docs/sphinx/releases/beta9/release-notes/index.rst

     and other input.
   * Backups containing TLS secrets can now be restored with and without restoring the TLS.
-  * Sites using Letsencrypt TLS now correctly back up and restore.
+  * Sites using LetsEncrypt TLS now correctly back up and restore.

 For developers
 --------------